lordfeck/rsru/README.md

 * Anything that runs Perl.
 The author has tested only on Linux.
 Some I/O features should probably `use File;` for better Windows support.

 ### CPAN Modules
-Presently, RSRU operates using only standard library modules.
+RSRU's core functionality operates using only standard library modules.
 The project goals will not require any hard dependencies on any CPAN modules.
 Future non-essential features (eg, RSS) may depend upon CPAN modules, but RSRU will still perform its core duties without them.

+- Time::Piece is mandatory.
+It is 'core' everywhere except Fedora/Red Hat, for some strange reason.
+- XML::RSS is optional.
+It is surprisingly for enabling RSS support in RSRU.
+Unfortunately, it seems to pull in quite a lot of dependencies.

 ## Future hackery for RSRU
 * I've plans to hack it into a "microblogger" system.
 Think of a way to share clips of sites, quotes, images, whatever else.